shuoyuanxu/AprilSlamCPP/Readme.md

 ### Calibration

-Calibration is done by SAM (Smoothing and Mapping) where all the poses, landmarks, observations are used to formulate a factor graph, and optimisation is done once to obtain the global optimal.
+Calibration is performed using SAM (Smoothing and Mapping), where all poses, landmarks, and observations are incorporated into a factor graph.
+A single optimization process is then carried out to achieve a globally optimal solution.

-The flowchart:

-Tunning:

-1. a flag value to identify if the bag has finished playing the calibration function, we want to set the flag for identifying if the bag has finished playing.

 ### Localisation

-Calibration is done by SAM where all the poses, landmarks, observations are used to formulate a factor graph, and optimisation is one once to obtain the global optimal

-The flowchart:

-Tunning:

-1. a flag value to identify if the bag has finished playing the calibration function, we want to set the flag for identifying if the bag has finished playing.
+Localization utilizes prior knowledge of relatively accurate landmark positions.
+Various optimization techniques and strategies can be employed to balance accuracy and efficiency, which will be discussed in detail in the following sections.

 ## Table of Contents